Mexican president inaugurates centralized 'super pharmacy' to supply medicines to all of Mexico

 But even in 2022, there were still about 12.5 million prescriptions that went unfilled.

-Dr. José Moya, the Mexico representative of the WHO, said centralized medical warehouses can be a solution, but the key is to have a good logistical system.
+Dr. José Moya, WHO’s Mexico representative, said centralized medical warehouses can be a solution, but the key is to have a good logistical system.

 “If they are considering a warehouse like this, it’s because there is a need,” Moya said, “and this has to be very well organized.”